sawaloneman/subliminal_audio/README.md

    conversion and publishing.
 3. **AI agent – automated schedule** – run every five minutes with randomized settings.
+4. **Diagnostics & benchmark** – run environment checks and optionally render a sample mix to confirm the generator is operating correctly.

 If the `OPENAI_API_KEY` environment variable is not set, the agent will prompt you to securely enter the key at runtime.
 When a `GOOGLE_CLIENT_SECRETS` path